ABOUT CANADIAN BLACK LITERARY ARTS

 Dub poetry incorporates a music beat, often a reggae beat.
 Usually, but not always, the artists' creative works are accompanied by music and written in the language of the island (Jamaican Creole).
 Dub poetry is often politically focused, attacking oppression and injustice.

-Influential Black Canadian dub artists include: Afua Cooper, Lillian Allen,
+Influential African Canadian dub artists include: Afua Cooper, Lillian Allen, Clifton Joseph, d'bi.young anitafrika

 Fiction